dreamgrove/dreamgrove/content/feral/2021-01-14-Mythic+_Guide_Part_1.md

     6% of it’s time on 5 targets
     6% of it’s time on 6 targets
     6% of it’s time on 7 targets

+The two things to be awaree of however when using DS are ...

+- It's more ST leaning than a normal dungeon might be
+- It does not take into account Prides

+Which means when analysing the result, remember to have these two thingsi n the back of your mind when preparing for the key you're about to do.

 So in summary, don't be afraid to use Dungeon Slice - it is as valuable for M+ as Patch sims are to raiding.